Zhouzi/zhouzi.github.io/_posts/2014-12-07-the-two-way-data-binding-framework-serie.markdown

 categories: javascript framework
 ---

-There are tons of JavaScript frameworks that works toward "[two way data binding](http://stackoverflow.com/questions/13504906/what-is-two-way-binding)" nowadays.
+There are tons of JavaScript frameworks that work toward "[two way data binding](http://stackoverflow.com/questions/13504906/what-is-two-way-binding)" nowadays.
 There are the unavoidable, largely used and production-ready:

 * [AngularJS](https://angularjs.org/)